The holidays are here. Your house is clean. You have air fresheners. You have just changed your furnace filter. Guests are soon arriving.

 - 2,000ppm – According to many studies this level of CO2 produces a significant increase in drowsiness, tiredness, headaches, lower levels of concentration, and an increased likelihood of spreading respiratory viruses like colds, etc.

-Types of Air Quality Monitors
+About Indoor Air Quality Monitors

 One should understand that when using an air quality device whether it is a desktop, wall-mount, or handheld unit, you should never place the instrument near an air conditioner vent, open window, or anywhere that ventilation can have a direct effect.